Volt2608/Volt2608/README.md

 I’m a Data Scientist driven by curiosity for transforming raw data into meaningful insights.

-I enjoy working with **Python, SQL, data visualization, and ML models** to turn datasets into decisions.
+I enjoy working with **Python, SQL, Data Visualization, and ML models** to turn datasets into decisions.
-In addition, I'm experienced in **financial services industry**.
+In addition, I'm experienced in **Financial Services Industry**.

 🔎✨ Currently, improving my knowledge in **Generative and Agentic AI for Data Science**.